altexdim/sourcemod-plugin-gungame/README.txt

     * Move all panel texts to translation files.

-    * In the specs it says:
-            Quote:
-            gungame_stats.smx
-            * Stats
-            - Depends on gungame.smx, gungame_config.smx
-            - Optional plugin
-        It is not optional because gungame_stats is required to run gungame.
+    * gungame_stats is not optional because gungame_stats is required to run gungame.
 Can you please fix it so it is optional.
 I believe only the gungame levelpanel depends on it for 'wins'.

         It would be nice if handicap could be moved out of gungame_stats because you don't really